Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Introduction

 This paper is structured as follows.
-In Section II, we describe the model and the employed coherent indicators, as well as the employed simulation protocols.
-Section III is devoted to report the mean-field formulation and to the investigation and comprehension of the possible synchronization and de-synchronization transitions occurring for unimodal and bimodal Gaussian distributions of the natural frequencies, both for positive and negative values of the higher-order coupling term.
+In Section II we describe the model and the employed coherent indicators, as well as the simulation protocols.
+Section III is devoted to report the mean-field formulation and to the investigation and comprehension of the possible synchronization and de-synchronization transitions occurring for unimodal and bimodal Gaussian distributions of the natural frequencies, for attractive and repulsive higher-order interactions.
 The bimodal Kuramoto model with higher order interactions is further investigated in Section IV via numerical simulations.
 In particular, in this Section we report all the emergent dynamical regimes, as well as the phase diagrams obtained for fully synchronized and random initial states.
-The sub-section IV C is devoted to the detailed characterization of the clustered regimes and of the transitions leading to their emergence/disappearence.
+The sub-section IV C is particularly devoted to the detailed characterization of the $\pi$-transition associated to the clustered regimes.
 A summary of the obtained results and a brief discussion are reported in Section V. A simplified version of the studied model depending on only one coupling parameter is studied and deeply analyzed in the Appendix.